Table of Contents

 Next time you’re having a chaotic day, take a breather and do a random act of kindness.
 This can be as little as sending a hello text to an old friend or even buying a coffee for someone and asking them a deep conversation starter.

-Studies have found that doing kind things for others, even if it’s as simple as holding a door open for a stranger or offering a couple minutes of help to a coworker, minimizes stressful emotions.
+A study led by Emily Ansell of Yale University School of Medicine found that doing kind things for others, even if it’s as simple as holding a door open for a stranger or offering a couple minutes of help to a coworker, minimizes stressful emotions.
 And it also makes you feel like a better person!

 Action step: Pick one of 62 kindness ideas and do it today.
 But keep in mind the next and final tip…